trek-view/basecamp/_posts/2020-08-14-map-the-paths-guidebooks.md

 <img class="img-fluid" src="/assets/images/blog/2020-08-14/mapthepaths-guidebooks-sm.jpg" alt="Guidebook scenes" title="Guidebook scenes" />

-Guidebooks allow you to curate any images uploaded to Mapillary as scenes in a virtual Guidebooks.
+Guidebooks allow you to curate any images uploaded to Mapillary as scenes in a virtual Guidebooks, giving you the opportunity to act as a local expert using your own, or someone else's imagery.

 <img class="img-fluid" src="/assets/images/blog/2020-08-14/mapthepaths-points-of-interest.jpg" alt="Guidebook points of interest" title="Guidebook points of interest" />